What is Thyristor and How it works?

 Forward Blocking Mode:

-When anode is made positive with respect to cathode, with gate switch open.
-Thyristor is said to be forward biased, junction J1 and J3 are forward biased and J2 is reversed biased as you can see in figure.
-In this mode, a small current flows called forward leakage current, as the forward leakage current is small and not enough to trigger the SCR.
-Therefore, SCR is treated as open switch even in forward blocking mode.
+When the anode is made positive with respect to the cathode, with the gate switch open.
+The thyristor is said to be forward biased, junctions J1 and J3 are forward biased, and J2 is reverse biased, as you can see in the figure.
+In this mode, a small current flows, called forward leakage current, as the forward leakage current is small and not enough to trigger the SCR.
+Therefore, SCR is treated as an open switch even in forward blocking mode.

 Thyristor forward blocking mode